Myndex/apca-introduction/analysis.md

 > data was not overwhelmingly compelling, and (2) 4.5:1 allowed the option for
 > white and black (simultaneously) on a middle gray.\
 > -- <https://github.com/w3c/wcag/issues/695#issuecomment-484187617>
+>
 > [!NOTE]
 > I discuss some of the fallacies involved in the development of WCAG 2 contrast [**in this thread**](https://github.com/w3c/wcag/issues/1705#issuecomment-1027058976).
+>
 > ### _APCA_
+>
 > _APCA defines 6 thresholds: 15, 30, 45, 60, 75, 90._

-The thresholds are only for the lowest, bronze level conformance, and mainly as a "general guideline".
-APCA employs continuous sliding scales for greater accuracy.
+The thresholds are only for the lowest, bronze level conformance, and as a "general guideline".
+APCA employs continuous sliding scales for greater accuracy and improved flexibility.
+Silver and Gold levels are more specific to the spatial characteristics.
+Again, Bronze is intended as an easy transition from WCAG2 to APC-RC.

-That is, threshold can be used as a rough guideline, but automated design systems can employ a fully interpolated sliding scale for determining optimum values.
+That is, the threshold can be used as a rough guideline, but an automated design systems can employ a fully interpolated sliding scale for determining optimum values, and enjoy better flexibility.

 > _The required threshold depends on the spatial frequency (see above).
 45, 60,
 and 75 loosely correspond to 3, 4.5, and 7 in WCAG 2.x._

-The thresholds depend on a combination of spatial frequency and use cases, as discussed in the documentation.
+The thresholds depend on a combination of spatial frequency and use cases, as discussed in the [documentation](https://linktr.ee/Myndex/), which would be useful to read before conducting an "analysis".

 > _Again I generated random color pairs and used them to compare APCA to WCAG 2.x:_

-Because invalid math is used, these faux analysis have been deleted.
+Because invalid math is used, xi's faux analysis are archived.
 [A correct comparison can be seen here](https://github.com/Myndex/SAPC-APCA/discussions/30#discussioncomment-1904967)

 > ## _Conclusion_